Student-centric advice and objective recommendations

 Talking word processors (Speech-to-text)

-Speech-to-text technology allows students to get their thoughts into text through being spoken, rather than directly written or typed.
+Speech-to-text technology allows students to speak their thoughts into text, rather than being directly written or typed.
 This is extremely helpful for students with dyslexia or physical impairments which may make writing difficult.

 Digital recorders